Nicolás Colazo

-Nicolás Carlos Colazo (born 8 July 1990 in Buenos Aires), is an Argentine professional footballer who plays as a winger for Primera División club Gimnasia y Esgrima (LP).
+Nicolás Carlos Colazo (born 8 July 1990 in Buenos Aires), is an Argentine professional footballer who plays as a winger for Banfield.

 Club career

 Boca Juniors

 At age 9 Colazo joined Boca Juniors, where he played at every youth level.
-His debut for the first team came on July 4, 2009 against Colón, in a 3–1 Boca victory.
+His debut for the first team came on July 4, 2009, against Colón, in a 3–1 Boca victory.
 His first senior goal came in January 2010, a header in a friendly match against San Lorenzo in Mar del Plata.
 He scored a goal in the Superclásico against River Plate in January 2011.
 After the arrival of Julio César Falcioni as head coach for the 2011 Torneo Clausura, Colazo earned a starting role in the Boca squad for the first time.

 Loans

 In 2013, he was sent on loan to All Boys.
 Colazo scored one goal for the club, coming in a 1–0 victory over Estudiantes de la Plata in the Copa Argentina quarterfinals.

 On 20 September 2016, Colazo joined Melbourne City on a one-year loan deal as the club's second marquee signing.
 Colazo assisted a Bruno Fornaroli goal on his debut, as City picked up a 4–1 win in the Melbourne Derby against Melbourne Victory FC.
 Colazo returned to Boca Juniors after Melbourne City lost their elimination-final against Perth Glory.

 On 5 July 2018, Colazo joined Superleague Greece side Aris on a one-year loan deal.
 On 24 January 2019, he left Aris and joined Tigre on a 6-month loan deal.
-The 28-year-old player scored six goals at 25 championship performances with the shirt of Club de Gimnasia y Esgrima La Plata during 2017-18 season, on loan from Boca Juniors.
+The 28-year-old player scored six goals at 25 championship performances with the shirt of Club de Gimnasia y Esgrima La Plata during 2017–18 season, on loan from Boca Juniors.